Team-xManager/xManager/README.md

 xC3FFF0E decided to create an app where people can easily download and install all modified versions of the spotify app from their devices.
 Our aim is to make a simple yet very useful manager app where people can easily understand how to use or to operate things from downloading to installing the modified .apks.

-# Credits
+# xManager Developer

-Spotify Mod Developers:
-•xC3FFF0E
+xC3FFF0E
-•MrDude (Retired)
+MrDude (Retired)
-•Sherlock Holmes
+Sherlock Holmes